Audio Chants

 May all misfortune be diminished and all suffering dispelled.

-I revere the jewel of the Dhamma, the supreme, most excellent protection, relieving all suffering.
+I revere the jewel of the Dhamma, the supreme, most excellent protection,

 Blessed by the power of the Dhamma